jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

     predicted_rate = glm.predict(X) / bin_size

     # compute the position and speed tuning curves using the predicted firing rate.
-    glm_pf = nap.compute_1d_tuning_curves_continuous(predicted_rate, position, 50, position.time_support)
+    glm_pos = nap.compute_1d_tuning_curves_continuous(predicted_rate, position, 50, position.time_support)
     glm_speed = nap.compute_1d_tuning_curves_continuous(predicted_rate, speed, 30, position.time_support)

-    workshop_utils.plot_position_speed_tuning(place_fields, tc_speed, glm_pf, glm_speed);
+    workshop_utils.plot_position_speed_tuning(place_fields, tc_speed, glm_pos, glm_speed);
 ```

 ## Scikit-learn

 ### How to know when to regularize?

-In the last session, Edoardo fit the all-to-all connectivity of the head-tuning dataset using the Ridge regularizer.
+In the [last session](./head_direction.md), Edoardo fit the all-to-all connectivity of the head-tuning dataset using the Ridge regularizer.
 In the model above, we're not using any regularization?
 Why is that?

 We have far fewer parameters here then in the last example.
 However, how do you know if you need regularization or not?
 One thing you can do is use cross-validation to see whether model performance improves with regularization (behind the scenes, this is what we did!).
 We'll walk through how to do that now.

-Instead of implementing our own cross-validation machinery, the developers of nemos decided that we should write the package to be compliant with scikit-learn, the canonical machine learning python library.
+Instead of implementing our own cross-validation machinery, the developers of nemos decided that we should write the package to be compliant with [scikit-learn](https://scikit-learn.org), the canonical machine learning python library.
 Our models are all what scikit-learn calls "estimators", which means they have `.fit`, `.score.` and `.predict` methods.
 Thus, we can use them with scikit-learn's objects out of the box.

-We're going to use scikit-learn's [GriSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) object, which performs a cross-validated grid search, as Edoardo explained.
+We're going to use scikit-learn's [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) object, which performs a cross-validated grid search, as [Edoardo explained in his presentation](https://users.flatironinstitute.org/~wbroderick/presentations/jan-2025/model_selection.pdf).

-This object requires an estimator, our `glm` object here, and `param_grid`, a dictionary defining what to check:
+This object requires an estimator, our `glm` object here, and `param_grid`, a dictionary defining what to check.
+For now, let's just compare Ridge regularization with no regularization:

 <div class="render-user render-presenter">